jjideenschmiede/goshopify/README.md

 ## Get a list of metafields for a product variant

 If you want to read out all metafields of a product variant, you can do this as follows.
-You need the ID of the main product and the ID of the variant.

 ```go
 // Define request